Municipal Buildings, Falmouth: History

-The first municipal building in Falmouth was the old town hall in the High Street which was built as a Congregational chapel in 1710 and was acquired by the lord of the manor, Martin Lister Killigrew of Arwenack Manor, and presented to the people of Falmouth in 1715.
+The first municipal building in Falmouth was the Old Town Hall in the High Street which was built as a Congregational chapel in 1710.
+In 1866, the corporation moved to its second municipal building, a new town hall on The Moor, now the Palacio Lounge.
 In the late 19th century, the borough leaders decided that a more substantial structure was needed to accommodate a free library and a science and art school as well as the municipal offices: the site they selected on the west side of The Moor had been used as the town quarry.
 The cost of construction was financed by public subscription: over half the cost was contributed by a combination of a donation of £2,000 from the philanthropist and former member of Parliament, John Passmore Edwards, and a bequest of another £2,000 from a Truro businessman, Octavius Allen Ferris.

 The foundation stone for the new building was laid by on 13 April 1894.
 It was designed by William Henry Tressider in the Italianate style, built in grey limestone at a cost of £7,000 and was opened in 1896.
 The design involved a symmetrical main frontage with five bays facing onto The Moor with the end bays projected forward and gabled; the central section of three bays featured, on the ground floor, a loggia with Tuscan order columns supporting an entablature and a frieze inscribed with the words "Passmore Edwards Free Library" and, on the first floor, three round headed windows flanked by pilasters supporting an entablature and a balustrade.
 The end bays featured pairs of segmental windows on the ground floor and Venetian windows on the first floor flanked by pilasters supporting entablatures and pediments with shields in the tympania.
 At roof level there was a central octagonal lantern with a dome.
 Internally, the council chamber and the municipal offices were in the wing on the left, the free library was in the central section and the science and art school was in the wing on the right.